Jet flavor tagging with Particle Transformer for Higgs factories: Results

 \section{Results}

 Figure~\ref{fig:btag_ctag} summarizes the $b$- and $c$-tagging performance for the 3-category and 11-category trainings.
 Compared to the conventional LCFIPlus approach, we observe a substantial reduction in background acceptance at a fixed signal efficiency.
-In particular, at a $b$-tag efficiency of 80\%, the acceptance for $c$-jet background is reduced to the $\mathcal{O}(10^{-3})$ level, and the light-flavor background to the $\mathcal{O}(10^{-3})$--$\mathcal{O}(10^{-4})$ level, depending on the training setup and simulation model.
+In particular, at a $b$-tag efficiency of 80\%, the acceptance for $c$-jet background is reduced to the $\mathcal{O}(10^{-3})$ level, and the light-flavor background to the $\mathcal{O}(10^{-3})$--$\mathcal{O}(10^{-4})$ level, depending on the training setup and simulation model, to be compared with LCFIPlus result of $6.3 \times 10^{-2}$ for $c$-jet background and $7.9 \times 10^{-3}$ for light-flavor background with the same 80\% efficiency working point.

 The comparison between full simulation and SGV fast simulation indicates non-negligible differences in absolute performance, which we are currently investigating in more detail.
 In addition, within SGV we observe an improvement when increasing the training statistics from 1M to 10M jets.
 The 3-category and 11-category trainings yield broadly comparable $b$-tagging performance; however, in the high-purity regime the rejection of gluon jets becomes challenging in the 11-category setup, which is expected in part due to $g\to b\bar{b}$ splittings that can mimic heavy flavor signatures.
 For $c$-tagging, the task remains more difficult than $b$-tagging, yet the background acceptance at a $c$-tag efficiency of 50\% is still significantly improved compared to LCFIPlus.
 Table~\ref{tab:eff_08}(a) lists representative working points extracted from Fig.~\ref{fig:btag_ctag} at a signal efficiency of 0.8, facilitating a direct comparison across full simulation and SGV with different training statistics.
+The SGV sample trained with 1M jets shows slightly better performance than the full simulation, which suggests that SGV does not perfectly reproduce the full-simulation response.
+The SGV result with 10M training jets is significantly better than that with 1M jets, indicating that training statistics are important for achieving high performance.
+Comparing the 3-category and 11-category trainings, the 3-category setup gives better results for $b$ tagging against $c$-jet background, suggesting that the 3-category weights are more directly optimized for this specific task.
+By contrast, for $b$ tagging against $d$-jet background, the 11-category setup performs better.
+This may be related to the fact that $u$ jets, which share similar properties with $d$ jets, are included in the training sample, effectively increasing the available statistics.
+In multiclass classification, it is therefore important to keep in mind that the relative statistics of the training samples can affect the performance.

 Figure~\ref{fig:stag_matrix11}(a) shows the strange tagging performance in the 6-category training with full simulation.
 The strange background efficiencies at the working point of signal efficiency $\varepsilon_s=0.8$ (extracted from Fig.~\ref{fig:stag_matrix11}(a)) are summarized in Table~\ref{tab:eff_08}(b).
 Strange tagging relies strongly on hadron-level PID information inside the jet; however, jets initiated by non-strange partons may still contain strange hadrons through fragmentation, including contributions from gluon splitting.
 Consequently, the separation is intrinsically probabilistic, and we find that discriminating among $u$, $d$, and $g$ jets is particularly challenging.
 Gluon jets can nevertheless be separated from quarks to some extent due to their different kinematic and radiation patterns.